 Adolescents may be more comfortable using technology or a TEEN LINE.
 It can be as simple as texting "TEEN" to 839863.
 You can be connected to speak to a teen anytime between 6:00 pm-9:00 pm PST.
 Or call their phone lines 800-TLC-TEENS, open until 10:00 pm PST.
 You can even email or speak on their message boards.

 Many sites offer help for those who feel they have no one else to speak to.
 One of these is BetterHelp.
 The BetterHelp website is accessible from any computer, tablet, or smartphone.
 So far, they have been able to help over 200,000 people achieve their mental health goals.
-They match you with a counselor who specializes in your needs from their 2,000 certified therapists and gives you one on one confidential chat with them.
+They match you with a counselor who specializes in your needs from their 2,000 certified therapists and gives you one-on-one private chat with them.
 You can message your counselor at any time.
 Before a big test, after an argument with your friend, or if you're just stressed.
 They can help to advise you, make recommendations, and simply be a listening ear.
 More affordable and convenient than any in-person therapy, BetterHelp lets you talk to your counselor through, online chat, as well as video or voice call.

 Ultimately the most important thing to remember for anyone with anxiety is you are not alone and help is available.
 It is important to reach out and get help.
 No one ever has to be or feel alone.